Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Introduction

 Point defects in semiconductors and insulators, and their associated electron and nuclear spins, are key components of quantum information systems~\cite{doi:10.1063/5.0006075,Wolfowicz2021}.
 In the last two decades, several defects and host crystals have been proposed~\cite{doi:10.1063/5.0006075}, which are suitable for quantum technologies.
-Notable examples are the NV-center in diamond ~\cite{davies1976optical,balasubramanian2009,choi2012a,davies1976,doherty2011a,goldman2015b,maze2011a,rogers2008,ma2020} and the divacancy in silicon carbide~\cite{Davidsson_2018,doi:10.1063/1.5083031,Seo2016,Christle2015}, that exhibit excellent coherence properties for quantum sensing and communication.
+Notable examples are the NV center in diamond ~\cite{davies1976,balasubramanian2009,choi2012a,doherty2011a,goldman2015b,maze2011a,rogers2008,ma2020} and the divacancy in silicon carbide~\cite{Davidsson_2018,doi:10.1063/1.5083031,Seo2016,Christle2015}, that exhibit excellent coherence properties for quantum sensing and communication.
 However, the search and engineering of spin defects in solids that can combine {\it multiple} quantum functionalities, such as computation, communication, and sensing are still open challenges.

 Among promising classes of materials for the implementation of different quantum modalities are oxides and chalcogenides.
-Recent theoretical predictions~\cite{T2_times} suggest that spin defects in simple oxides, such as MgO and CaO, should have coherence times at least ten times longer than those measured in diamond and SiC for the NV-center and the divacancy.
+Recent theoretical predictions~\cite{T2_times} suggest that spin defects in simple oxides, such as MgO and CaO, should have nuclear spin-limited coherence times at least ten times longer than those measured in naturally abundant diamond and SiC for the NV center and the divacancy, respectively.
 Importantly, in oxides, quantum coherence properties could be engineered by interfacing them with magnetic, strain, and electric fields, providing a broad parameter space over which optimization of desired functionalities may be carried out.
-In addition, interfacing oxides with semiconductors offer the possibility of engineering hybrid quantum optoelectronic systems, as well as the flexibility of tuning materials properties, e.g. with specific strain fields.
+In addition, interfacing oxides with semiconductors offers the possibility of engineering hybrid quantum optoelectronic systems, as well as the flexibility of tuning materials properties, e.g. with specific strain fields.

 An essential prerequisite to designing and engineering quantum platforms using oxides is the availability of spin defects with the desired electronic properties, in addition to long coherence times.
 The discovery and prediction of such defects is clearly a challenging task, given the immensely vast parameter space to explore.